JM-TheLoner/Afri-Pulse/README.md

 **Description:**

-Made up of Javascript, HTML and CSS using
+Made up of Javascript, HTML and CSS using react

 If you download this code, run "npm i" in your terminal. this installs all the dependencies used in production